 Cornerstone Christian Academy is a centrally located Sugar Land preschool.
 Our preschool program serves two-year olds through four-year olds and offers a two-day, three-day, and five-day option.
 Two through four year olds attend outclasses in music, physical education, and library as part of their weekly rotation.
 Three and four year olds add Spanish to their weekly rotation.
-Lessons are taught and not presented through hands on experiences advancing them to higher levels of critical thinking skills and problem solving.
+Lessons are taught and presented through hands on experiences advancing them to higher levels of critical thinking skills and problem solving.

 Our preschoolers attend chapel daily where worship and praise can be heard throughout the halls.

 Our curriculum is comprehensive, meaning it includes more than two of the following early childhood learning domains.